harikesh409/Youtube-Downloader-Extension/README.md

 # YouTube Downloader Extension

+> I’m not actively maintaining this project — if you're looking for a maintained YouTube downloader chrome extension with features like higher resolution video downloads and MP3 conversion, check out [Tubly Downloader](https://tubly.download).

 This is a simple chrome extension that adds a download button to every youtube video where we can download the video with different available qualities.

 ## How to install